MontelAle/participium/docs/DOCUMENTATION.md

 - **Rejected Reports** (`status: 'rejected'`):
   - Regular citizens (`role: 'user'`) can only see their own rejected reports
   - Citizens attempting to access other users' rejected reports receive a 404 Not Found error
-  - Municipal users (admin, officers) can see all rejected reports
+  - Municipal users (admin, technical officers) can see all rejected reports
   - Rejected reports are excluded from nearby/map searches for all users

 - **PR Officer Filtering** (`role: 'pr_officer'`):